MEET OUR TEAM

 Xavier Gonzalez, Academy Program Manager

 Hola!
-Xavier or Javier as many know him is a graduate from Northern Arizona University was born and raised in sunny Phoenix, Az!
-It is a dry heat as they say.
-When Javier is not working, he likes to spend his time volunteering, cooking, creating playlists, and the occasional day trips out of town.
-While at NAU Javier got his degree in Public Administration and has experience working in out-of-school time programming and career/college access fields.
-Since graduating back in 2015 Javier has worked at New Pathways for Youth as Program Coordinator and Earn to Learn as Success Coach – Program Specialist.
+Xavier or Javier as many know him is a graduate from Northern Arizona University and was born and raised in sunny Phoenix, AZ!
+When Xavier is not working, he likes to spend his time volunteering, cooking, creating playlists, and taking occasional day trips out of town.
+While at NAU, Xavier got his degree in Public Administration and has experience working in extra-curricular programming and the career/college access fields.
+Since graduating back in 2015, Xavier has worked at New Pathways for Youth as Program Coordinator and Earn to Learn as a Success Coach – Program Specialist.

-As Program Manager – Middle School, Javier shepherds the young scholars and aid in recruitment each year.
-Javier sees himself in many of the scholars at their age.
-The scholar’s parents are reflections of his own too.
-Knowing the difference, a program like Boys Hope Girls Hope can have on scholars and their family is the reason he is here.
-Javier knowing that families can navigate, thrive, and master the private education system and post-secondary education is his goal.
-Scholars being able to self-efficient and one day return to their community and give back, is what it is all about.
-The impact that Boys Hope Girls Hope is making on our community is the everlasting effects and forever changing the trajectory of each scholar, their family, and the community.
+As the Middle School Academy Program Manager, Xavier shepherds the young scholars and aids in scholar recruitment each year.
+The scholar’s parents are reflections of his own parents and the scholars are reflections of himself.
+Knowing the difference a program like Boys Hope Girls Hope can have on scholars and their family is the reason he is here.
+Xavier goal is helping families navigate and thrive in the private education system and through post-secondary education.
+Scholars becoming self-sufficient and one day returning to their community to pay it forward is what it is all about.
+The impact BHGH makes is by forever changing the trajectory of each scholar, family, and the community.